 Play matches against the AI when testing a deck.
 While the AI is a bit rubbish, it will help you determine what order to place cards and what upgrades you want based on the card points gained in the early game.
 It’s the early game that’s the hardest to tweak for cards.

 The game now has an auto-equip card function which can be toggled on or off on the card selection screen.
 Players familiar with the game will want to toggle this off but new players should leave it on for a while as will help you understand how the decks work.

-Epic has also redefined the characters to better explain their roles which are as follows:.
+Epic has also redefined the characters to better explain their roles.
+In general MOBA terms, Guardian is the same as a support for example.
+All roles are detailed below this hero list.